eugenefvdm/backup-notifier/README.md

 ## Description

-A Slack Hook notifier designed to work as pre- and post-backup command notifiers for Virtualmin Backups
+A Slack Hook notifier designed to work as pre- and post-backup command notifiers for Virtualmin backups

 ## Usage

+- Copy the file in this repo `notify-slack.sh` to `/root`
 - Create a Slack hook
-- Store the Slack hook URL in the `.env` file
+- Store the Slack hook URL in an `.env` file
 - Use the Virtualmin UI to populate the the pre- and post-backup commands

 ### Create a Slack App and get the hook URL